sxijyoti/OS-Linux-Kernel/README.md

-# Linux Kernel Module: Parent-Child Process Memory Management
+# Linux Kernel Module: Child Process Memory Management

 ## Overview
 This Linux kernel module creates a **parent-child process tree** where each child process dynamically allocates and frees memory.
 The module logs process creation, memory allocation, and deallocation in a structured format.

 ## Features
-- Creates **multiple parent processes**, each spawning child processes.
+- Creates a parent process **multiple child processes**, which are dynamically allocated memory.
 - **Memory allocation and deallocation** tracking using `kmalloc` and `kfree`.
 - **Thread synchronization** using mutex locks to ensure orderly logging.
 - Displays a **tree-structured output** in `dmesg` logs.